choe220/bloomburrow/content/Places/Three-Tree City.md

 ## The Quilted District
 ![[Quilted District.png]]
 The Quilted District lies in the city's heart.
-It is named after its vast quilted banner symbolizing the union of all animalfolk, featuring squares from every species that visits the city.
+It is named after its vast quilted banner symbolizing the union of all [[animalfolk]], featuring squares from every species that visits the city.